Tracial approximate divisibility and stable rank one: Introduction

-Tracial approximation was introduced in the Elliott program of classification of \CA\, at the end of last century {{(see, for example, \cite{LinTAF} and \cite{LinTRK}).}} The term of tracially approximate divisibility appeared at the same time as the study of simple \CA s of tracial rank one (see {{Definition}} 5.3 and the proof of Theorem 5.4 of \cite{Lintrk1}).
+Tracial approximation was introduced in the Elliott program of classification for simple \CA s at the end of last century {{(see, for example, \cite{LinTAF}, \cite{LinTRK} and \cite{LinDuke}).}} The term of tracially approximate divisibility appeared at the same time as the study of simple \CA s of tracial rank one (see {{Definition}} 5.3 and the proof of Theorem 5.4 of \cite{Lintrk1}).
 It was shown, for example, that every unital non-elementary simple \CA\, with tracial rank at most one is tracially approximately divisible.
-A more general version of tracially approximate divisibility is given in Definition 5.2 of \cite{FLII}.
-Similar variations also occurred (see Definition \ref{TAD} below, and also, 10.1 of \cite{EGLN}).
-A definition with the same nature was also given in \cite{HO} which was called tracial ${\cal Z}$-absorbing.
-In {{this}} paper we will show that these notions of tracially approximate divisibility are equivalent at least for separable simple {{non-elementary}} \CA s.
+A more general version of tracially approximate divisibility was given in Definition 5.2 of \cite{FLII}.
+Similar variations of tracially approximate divisibility also occurred (see Definition \ref{TAD} below, and also in Definition 10.1 of \cite{EGLN}).
+A concept with the same nature was also given in \cite{HO} which was called tracially ${\cal Z}$-absorbing (see also \cite{CLS} and \cite{AGJP17}). {{As}} a continuation of \cite{FLII} (and also of \cite{FL}), we {{first}} show that these notions of tracially approximate divisibility are {{all}} equivalent for (not necessarily unital) non-elementary separable simple \CA s (see Theorem \ref{TTAD==}).

-In {{this}} {{paper,}} we will not assume that \CA s are unital.
-With the same sprite of \cite{BKR}, we show that a separable simple \CA\, which is tracially approximately divisible has strict comparison, and is either purely infinite, or has stable rank one.
-As a consequence, we show that if $A$ is a separable simple \CA\, which is {{essentially}} tracially approximated by a ${\cal Z}$-stable \CA\, (see {{\cite[Theorem 5.9]{FLII}}}), then $A$ has strict comparison, and is either purely infinite, or has stable rank one.
-Moreover, we show that, if $A$ is a separable simple \CA\ {{which are tracially approximately divisible, then}} its Cuntz semigroup {{may}} be written as ${\rm Cu}(A)=V(A)\sqcup \LAff_+({\wtd{QT}}(A))$ (see Theorem \ref{TLAFF}).
+With the same spirit of \cite{BKR}, we {{also}} show that a separable simple \CA\, which is tracially approximately divisible has strict comparison, and is either purely infinite or has stable rank one (see Theorem \ref{TAD-SC} and Corollary \ref{Ctadsr1}).
+Moreover, we show that if $A$ is a {{non-elementary}} separable simple \CA\ {{which is tracially approximately divisible, then}} its Cuntz semigroup can be written as ${\rm Cu}(A)=(V(A)\setminus \{0\})\sqcup \LAff_+({\wtd{QT}}(A))$ (see Theorem \ref{TLAFF} and Remark \ref{RCuntz}).